FCDO Services »Modern slavery statement

 • Promote the eradication of unethical practices

-• Dignity at Work Policy – Everyone deserves to be treated with dignity and tolerance at work.
+• Dignity at Work Policy – everyone deserves to be treated with dignity and tolerance at work.
 Our Dignity at Work Policy explains how we ensure our people receive fair treatment and respect, no matter their background and make them able to fulfil their potential and avoid discrimination in the workplace

-• Use of Agency Workers – FCDO Services uses only specified, reputable employment agencies to source contract labour using a CCS framework agreement where the practices of any new agency has already been verified
+• Use of Agency Workers – FCDO Services use only specified, reputable employment agencies to source contract labour using a CCS framework agreement where the practices of any new agency has already been verified

 Risk assessment